AdobeDocs/journey-optimizer-learn.en/help/create-journeys/unlock-journey-reentry-with-supplemental-id.md

 ---
 title: Unlock journey reentry with supplemental IDs
-description: In this tutorial, you'll learn how to enable and apply a supplemental identifier in Adobe Journey Optimizer.
-You'll see how it allows profiles to reenter journeys, handle multiple concurrent journey instances, iterate over object arrays, and personalize messages using contextual data like product ID, shipping info, and more.
+description: In this tutorial, you learn how to enable and apply a supplemental identifier in Adobe Journey Optimizer.
+You'll see how using supplemental identifiers allows profiles to reenter journeys, iterate over object arrays, and personalize messages using contextual data like product ID, shipping info, and more.
 feature: Journeys
 role: User
 level: Beginner